Icar0S/Testing-big-data-Ten-years-of-Mining-Repositories/README.md

 This folder contains the relevant documents detailing the methodology and protocols used in this study:

-- [**Data-Mining-Protocol.pdf**](https://github.com/your-repository/testing-tools-bigdata/tree/main/docs/Data-Mining-Protocol.pdf): The Data Mining Protocol used to collect and process data from StackExchange, LinkedIn, Medium, and Dev.to, including inclusion and exclusion criteria.
+- [**Data-Mining-Protocol.pdf**](https://github.com/Icaro0S/testing-tools-bigdata/tree/main/docs/Data-Mining-Protocol.pdf): The Data Mining Protocol used to collect and process data from StackExchange, LinkedIn, Medium, and Dev.to, including inclusion and exclusion criteria.
-- [**Search-Strategy-Details.pdf**](https://github.com/your-repository/testing-tools-bigdata/tree/main/docs/Search-Strategy-Details.pdf): Detailed documentation of the search strings and filters used to query each platform and source.

 ---